 What is Sydney Eisteddfod?

-Regarded as one of the largest and most successful competitive performing arts festivals of its type in the world, Sydney Eisteddfod is a cultural organisation that has been encouraging aspiring performers of all ages and types in the pursuit of excellence for more than eight decades.
-Its program includes a range of classical and contemporary events for singers, dancers, actors, musicians, composers, bands, choirs and orchestras.
+Regarded as one of the largest and most successful competitive performing arts festivals of its type in the world, Sydney Eisteddfod is a cultural organisation that has been encouraging aspiring performers of all ages and types in the pursuit of excellence for almost nine decades.
+Its program includes a range of classical and contemporary events for singers, dancers, actors, musicians, bands, choirs and orchestras.
 Since its beginning in 1933, over 2.5million entrants have performed on the Sydney Eisteddfod stages, competing for leisure, cash prizes or scholarships for future study.
 It now attracts over 35,000 entrants, who perform to an audience of over 170,000 people.

 Over $400,000 worth of cash, scholarships and prizes to be won!